 During my time in Neogranadina, I supervised volunteers and interns participating in our crowdsourcing program.
 I have also contributed to the design and development of various digitization and cataloging programs, including the Collective Archive and the Collective Catalog of Colombian Archives, two open-source platforms that make historical materials accessible to educators, researchers, and the general public.

 Narra is a collaborative history project that seeks to democratize the narratives about Peru’s independence processes.
 Neogranadina supported the creation of a digital archive that holds the Colección documental del sesquicentenario de la independencia del Perú which the general public can access for research and education.
 I supervised the first phase of the crowdsourcing project in this project, where students from the Universidad Nacional de San Marcos helped process the digitized materials.

 “Sacred Spaces” is a digital project about the history of the Province of Venezuela through the lens of the religious built environment created during the colonial period (1500-1800).
-My goal is to create visualization tools that show how the territorial expansion of the region depended upon local actors who adapted to the circumstances of the environment and its people.
-This project is still under development, but you can see version 1.0 on the official website.
+My goal was to develop visualization tools that show how the territorial expansion of the region depended upon local actors who adapted to the circumstances of the environment and its people.
+This project will be expanded during the completion of my dissertation.

 During my M.A. at Villanova University, I participated in a digital project that explored scrapbooks as a form of memory and source of information on varied experiences during the First World War.
-I created articles exploring a topics related to understanding WWI and a digital project about female representations in WWI visual culture.
-The project was led by DH specialist Deborah Boyer in collaboration with the Special Collections division at VU.
+I created articles exploring topics related to understanding WWI and a digital project about female representations in WWI visual culture.
+DH specialist Deborah Boyer led the project in collaboration with the Special Collections division at VU.